dysdsyd/dysdsyd.github.io/aboutme.md

 published: true
 ---

-Hi there, my name is Danish Syed.
 I am interested in understanding how machines can learn to build representation of our 3D world through observation or interaction.

 Towards this end, I am joining EECS Department at University of Michigan, Ann Arbor this fall as a graduate student.
 Previously I worked as a Data Scientist at ZS Associates in Pune.
 I applied the concepts of Computer Vision, Natural Language Processing and Machine Learning to solve challenging insustry problems across Healthcare, Gaming and Software domain.